imHussainShaik/project-recipes/README.md

 Project Recipes

-Using HTML skills learned till now, to create a recipes webpage, where index page will have different link for webpages iof different recipes
+Using HTML skills learned till now, to create a webpage of recipes, where index page will have different link for webpages of different recipes.